 When it comes to shaving money off the cost of your move, the bathroom probably won’t pack a major punch, but why move things that are no good?
 Makeup and skincare items generally last about two to three years.
 Liquid eye makeup can give you infections after just six months.
 Don’t throw away old medicine.
 Instead, take your expired medications to a disposal site.
 Find one here.

-When I move into a new home, I like to get rid of our old comforter and replace it with something more suitable to our new bedroom.
+When I move into a new home, I like to get rid of our old comforter and replace it with something more suitable for our new bedroom.
 It makes everything in the bedroom feel fresh and new.
 Get rid of any torn sheets.
 Donate anything that’s still in good shape.

 Now is the perfect time to go through all your old clothes and donate all the stuff that doesn’t fit or is no longer in style to a local charity.
 Turn torn and worn-out clothes into packing materials.
 If you want to make a few bucks off the old clothes that are still in good shape, hold a garage sale.
-If you’re trying to get back into your favorite pair of jeans, take those jeans to your new home and try them on once a month or so.
+If you’re trying to get back into your favourite pair of jeans, take those jeans to your new home and try them on once a month or so.

 There’s nothing better on a rainy day than a nice cup of tea and a good book.
 If you’re anything like me, though, you have been hanging on to some books for far too long.
 Donate your books to a thrift store or a local library.
-You might look for little libraries around your neighborhood.
+You might look for little libraries around your neighbourhood.
 Of course, you can always sell books at a garage sale.
 It’s a lot better than moving them to your new home.

 Furniture is where you can make a real dent in the cost of your move.
 Furniture takes up a lot of space and it takes time to protect.